lizmat/raku-all-modules/skinkade/p6-Crypt-Bcrypt/README.md

 ## Synopsis ##
-Password hashing and verification are one function each, and utilze a crypt()-style output string:
+Password hashing and verification are one function each, and utilize a crypt()-style output string:
 ```
 > use Crypt::Bcrypt;